Rule Change: Open

 In its rule change request, AEMO has raised a number of concerns related to the application of key NER requirements where multiple facilities are connected by a single DCA, and therefore applied to a single FRMP.
 These include: registration as a market participant; negotiation and enforcement of performance standards; metering and settlement; and calculation of transmission loss factors.

-The AEMC has published a consultation paper that sets out a number of issues related to:
+On 5 March 2020 the AEMC published a consultation paper that set out a number of issues related to:

 - AEMO’s proposal to create additional connection points at the point where each facility connects to a DCA, in addition to the existing DCA connection point.
 This would apply the NER requirements and obligations directly to each connected party.